 Have you read my detailed guide at Kinnaur Valley Travel Guide – Kalpa, Sangla & Chitkul

 2. Expect driving on ice and snow on roads

-If you are riding or driving yourself then be careful of the ice and snow on roads that makes the road conditions too much prone to skid.
+If you are riding or driving yourself, then be careful of the ice and snow on roads that make the road conditions too much prone to skid.
 You should have experience of riding or driving in snow as one hard brake can lead you either flying down the adjacent gorge or crashing the car into the mountain.
-Any help with the vehicle will be difficult to find as most mechanic shops remain closed due to winters.
-Major towns like Reckong Peo may only have mechanics.
-The slippery conditions are especially possible on roads to Kalpa from Reckong Peo, towards Sangla Valley, towards Chitkul road closure point and around Narkanda – Kufri on Hindustan – Tibet Highway
+Any help with the vehicle will be difficult to find as most mechanic shops remain closed due to winters in most remote Himachal Pradesh.

 3. Expect Chitkul to be closed and sometimes Sangla Valley too

 The road to Chitkul Village closes by December and reopens in the month of March.
 Sometimes during heavy snowfall, even the road to Sangla Valley closes.
 So, be prepared and plan the trip accordingly.
 Don’t make solo or lone treks to snowbound villages and always travel with some local guide or villager.